mrzwang/mrzwang/README.md

 # Hi!

-I am a student at MIT majoring in the intersection of Mathematics, Computer Science, and Artificial Intelligence, with a particular interest in Machine Learning.
+I am a sophomore at MIT majoring in the intersection of Mathematics, Computer Science, and Artificial Intelligence, with a particular interest in Machine Learning.

 ## Research